CoQ10 is becoming a popular supplement. This promising coenzyme offers important health benefits, but does this apply to pet dogs as well?

 It’s proven that Co-Q10 can boost overall health.
 There are several other benefits besides cardio.
 Dogs may experience healthier gums and improvement against periodontal disease.

 Renal function may also improve.
 The immune system is strengthened due to CoQ10 use.
 It may reduce arthritis and/or joint pain which is so common in older dogs.

 Another noticeable CoQ10 effect could be that your dog will display higher energy levels.

 All the cells in your dog’s body are affected, to some degree, by free radicals.
 They can do serious damage and accelerate the aging process.
 This coenzyme is an awesome antioxidant that’s fat-soluble.

 Vital organs, canine or not, can get a boost from Co-Q10 if the body is lacking.
 This powerful supplement can regulate the flow of oxygen to your dog’s cells and improve organ functionality, at least in theory.

 So while this naturally occurring compound is primarily known for heart health, there is an aspect which points to excellent preventative health benefits for dogs.

 Conclusion on CoQ10

-Some geriatric dogs may benefit from CoQ10.
-Pets with heart problems need to be diagnosed for the best treatment.
-While CoQ10 could help.
-The reduced form, called Ubiquinol, is safest.
+Geriatric dogs may benefit from CoQ10.
+Pets with heart problems need to be diagnosed.
+CoQ10 could help and the reduced form, called Ubiquinol, is safest.
 It promotes health, including the cardiovascular aspect.
-Yes, a Co-Q10 supplement can help people and dogs alike.
+A Co-Q10 supplement can help people and dogs alike.